Aron-Lomner/Donut_Clicker/README.md

 #### Donut Maker - A tribute to Cookie Clicker

-Welcome to Fred the Baker Baking Company!
-You've been contracted by Fred the Baker Baking Company to take a concept, Donut Maker Clicker, from the drawing board to the browser.
+This is a practice project for the fictional Fred the Baker Baking Company to take a concept, Donut Maker Clicker, from the drawing board to the browser.
 Fred is ready to retire and wants a game that uses button clicks to create virtual donuts for the world to enjoy.
 However, his requirements for 'Auto Clickers' and 'Donut Multipliers' are a bit eccentric.

+<i>The following content is taken from our instruction.</i>

 #### The Application Requirements